sjova/vscode-sass-format/README.md

 Also, paste me the whole output from the Output panel (**View** > **Output** > **Sass Formatter** channel).
 And paste me the whole output from the Developer Tools console (**Help** > **Toggle Developer Tools**).

 ## Release Notes

+### 1.1.5
+- Maintenance updates
+- Added `sassFormat.numberLeadingZero` setting to allow more control on number leading zero

 ### 1.1.4
 - Tested extension with `Ruby Sass 3.5.6`